 I applaud my source for his bravery in coming forward, for his desire to help animals and to protect the public and for his willingness to be interviewed and to offer his testimony to government authorities to further their investigation of Bravo Packing.

-Many thanks, many thanks, my friend.
+Many thanks, many thanks, my friend, for your courage.

-INSIDE BRAVO PACKING
+IMAGES INSIDE BRAVO PACKING